MeenaAru/AWS-Cloud/Cloud Concepts.md

 ## NAT Gateway
 It is a fully-managed service that allows resources in a private subnet to access the internet (think yum updates, external database connections, wget calls, OS patch, etc).

+## AWS VPN
+AWS Direct Connection is a network service that uses a private network, bypasses the Internet and offers security when transferring data from local infrastructure to AVC.
+A **VPN** uses an encrypted network within a public network (Internet) and is a cheaper option, but in its case the security of the business data may be compromised, as the data may become publicly available.

 ## AWS Direct Connect
 Provides a private connection between a customer's on-premises data center and the AWS cloud without using the public internet.